aflah201/aflah201/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I am a financial administration and content creator at Madrasah Aliyah Bi'rul Ulum. \
-🌱 &nbsp;I am ready to learn more about Website Development, Mobile App Development, and Graphic Design.
+🌱 &nbsp;I am ready to learn more about Website Development, Mobile App Development, Data Science, and Graphic Design.

 ### 🛠 &nbsp;Tech Stack